Students who enter the BA degree with 24 or more credits of advanced standing will begin their degree in U1.

 If you have taken a French-as-a-Second-Language course, you must take a post-test at the French Language Centre.

-Step 7: Submit a Transfer Credit Articulation Form.
+Step 7: Submit a Transfer Credit Articulation Form to McGill's Enrolment Services.
 Once you have completed the above steps, follow the link to the Transfer Credit Articulation Form to indicate that the process is complete and submit the request for processing.
 This may take 10 working days, longer during peak periods.

 Please note that it's not necessary to complete the Minerva Transfer Credit Assessment form and the Transfer Credit Articulation form for every university-level course that you took - only for any course that will count towards the completion of your programs at McGill.